cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ---

 ## How To Compile And Run It
-On a terminal one can compile a simulation by a make file provided.
+On a terminal one can compile the source code file KMC.c by a make file provided to run a simulation.
 Then one can run the simulation by executing the executable generated, KMC.
-This will print the result to the terminal or command prompt.
+This will print the result to the terminal.
 In practice, we redirect the output to an output file to save the data run.

 $ make